julianwachholz/django-guest-user/README.md

 # django-guest-user

-Allow anonymous visitors to interact with your site like a temporary user ("guest") without requiring registration.
+Allow visitors to interact with your site like a temporary user ("guest") without requiring registration.

+Anonymous visitors who request a decorated page get a real temporary user object assigned and are logged in automatically.
+They can use the site like a normal user until they decide to convert to a real user account to save their data.

 Inspired by and as an alternative for [django-lazysignup](https://github.com/danfairs/django-lazysignup) and rewritten for Django 3.1+ and Python 3.7+.